-My last job was to help a company to grow from an idea to a £10 million plus position.
+My last job was to helm a company and grow it from a germ of an idea to an award-winning £10million-plus position.

-It was fair to say as a company we got pretty good at it.
-Indeed, we landed ourselves on the Virgin FastTrak 100 in two separate years.
+It’s fair to say that, as a company, we got pretty good at this.
+Indeed, we landed ourselves on the Virgin FastTrack 100 in two separate years.

-Growth in some form should always find a place in your business strategy.
-It doesn’t always have to be a huge, aggressive “thing”, it can be incremental, measured, and gradual.
+Growth, in some form, must find a place in your business strategy.
+It doesn’t have to be a huge or aggressive push.
+It can be incremental, measured, gradual.
 But it must exist.
-Failure to omit it from your planning is effectively forcing your business into decline.
+Failure to plan for growth is effectively to inhibit your business into inevitable stagnation or even decline.

-My job is to work with you to understand exactly what this word means to your business, identify what is realistic, how we apply it to your model, and agree what is required to get there.
+My job is to work with you to understand what the word ‘growth’ means to your business.
+We’ll identify what is realistic, apply it to your model and agree on what’s required to get you there.

 Questions to ask yourself

 Why do I want to grow?

 What are the costs attached to this phase?

 Do I have the processes in place to deal with the growth?

 What are the risks involved and can we plan for them?